MadalenaGoncalves/react-playground/README.md

 The application entry point is `/src/index.js`.
 This is responsible for initializing the routing service, state, translations, styling, ...
 Apart from this, it also renders one single component (`App`) from where all the application routes and components will emerge.
+Everything inside the `/src` folder is accessible with a global import, eg. `import Button form component/common/Button`.
+This project follows [Airbnb react style guides](https://github.com/airbnb/javascript/tree/master/react), except for the naming of files containing jsx.
+All javascript files (including jsx) in this project use the .js extension.

 ```
 my-app